Skip to main content

 Who should get it: Adolescents at high risk of acquiring HIV

-• Description: Offer pre-exposure prophylaxis (PrEP) with effective antiretroviral therapy to persons who are at high risk of HIV acquisition
+• Description: Prescribe pre-exposure prophylaxis (PrEP) using effective antiretroviral therapy to persons who are at increased risk of HIV acquisition to decrease their risk of acquiring HIV

 • Frequency: May vary based on your health so ask your doctor